 Native interface of AT commands is also not the friendliest way of

 communicating by beginners.
-But also for that market found solution – namely
+But also for that market found a solution – namely

 A while ago I bought ESP-01 and experiment a little bit with it.
 I quickly

 realize that to release additional powers from this module I need access to